 In 1979 Mägerle takes over tractor manufacturer Bührer in Hinwil and safeguards jobs.
 Production increasingly shifts from tractor manufacture to machine tools.
 Customer service and spare parts service for the Bührer tractors are secured for years to come.

-In 1980 the flat and profile grinding machines are equipped with hydrostatic guideway, grinding spindles mounted on hydrostatic bearings and overhead dressing device for the first time.
-This allows a removal rate of one kilogram per hour.
+In 1980 the flat and profile grinding machines are equipped for the first time with hydrostatic guideways, grinding spindles mounted on hydrostatic bearings and overhead dressing device.
+This allows a material removal rate of one kilogram per hour.